 Holidays in Slovenia – 10 reasons to choose Slovenia for your next holiday

 When planning your next overseas holiday, Slovenia might not be the first place that comes to mind.
 This small, chicken-shaped country (study it more closely on a map) is easy to miss; seemingly dwarfed by its geographically larger neighbours of Croatia, Italy, and flanked on the other side by Austria and Hungary; while physically smaller, they are larger in reputation.
-But while Slovenia may not be the first place people think of, it’s the last place they remember after a visit.
+But while it may not be the first place people think of, it’s the last place they remember after taking their holidays in Slovenia.
 Slovenia is a land of many things.
 And here are 10 reasons why taking your holidays in Slovenia is an unforgettable experience.

 1: A land of diverse culture

 Consequently, Slovenia is a land of great diversity.
-Everywhere you look you’ll see the indelible mark left by these cultures, in the architecture, food, drink and the people.
+Anyone who takes their holidays in Slovenia will see the indelible mark left by these cultures, in the architecture, food, drink and the people.

 2: A land of two climates

 Being sandwiched between the Adriatic and the European Alps, Slovenia enjoys all the benefits of two climatic zones: a Mediterranean climate in the west, and a continental climate in the centre and east.
 The resulting clash of the two has shaped a diverse land of rolling green plains in the east, jagged alpine mountains in the north, limestone plateaus in the west and a sparkling blue Adriatic coast.
-And because the country is small, you can literally swim in a cool alpine lake in the morning and in the warm Adriatic Sea in the afternoon.
+And because the country is small, holidays in Slovenia can literally include a swim in a cool alpine lake in the morning and in the warm Adriatic Sea in the afternoon.

 3: A land of forests

 Almost 60% of the country is covered in forest, some of which are protected primeval woodlands.
 The forests are a valuable natural resource for the country.
 There are 71 naturally growing species of tree here.
 Deep inside these forests is a thriving ecosystem which is home to all manner of flora and fauna.
 Bears, wolves and even some lynx roam the land, while birds of prey circle above.
-You can even go on a bear watching tour.
+Bear watching holidays in Slovenia are also possible.

 4: A land of hiking trails